For the text of Luke 9, click here.

 Getting back to the gospel of Luke, though, this is followed by the Transfiguration a week later, where Jesus takes some of the disciples up a mountain and they see Him with Moses and Elijah.
 I’m not sure how they recognized Moses and Elijah but I know that’s not the point.
 Jesus becomes dazzling white too.
 Then again, they do get close enough to hear conversations at some point, so that may be it.
 They hear something about Jesus’s departure and accomplishing something in Jerusalem, but it doesn’t seem like they got much detail.
 Then it gets really strange with them getting sleepy and Peter wanting to make three tents for Jesus and the other two, and the voice of God coming from a cloud and declaring Jesus His son to Peter while chastising him to listen.
 The thing that makes the most sense is the last sentence where it says that after all this, they didn’t tell anyone about it for a very long time.

 The next story only has a parallel account in Matthew 17, just after the transfiguration there too.
-That’s where Jesus talks to them about the faith of mustard seed, but that part isn’t in this account.
+That’s where Jesus talks to them about the faith of a mustard seed, but that part isn’t in this account.
 There a man who comes to Jesus and begs Him specifically to heal his son after the disciples have tried and were unable, which is the part that causes Jesus to call out their lack of faith.
 He gave them power to do this but they couldn’t.
 He still calls them “faithless” and then heals the child.

 He takes this moment to again remind them that He won’t always be around.
 He’s trying to tell them that they need to be ready to step up but not only do they not understand, but it reads that the truth was “concealed” from them.
 Though I understand that it could feel that way, Jesus was right there saying as much.
 If they didn’t understand, was it God blocking the information from sinking in?
 I think it’s just a figure of speech, though.

-Sometime later, the disciples are arguing about greatness and Jesus shuts them down with the line about the least being the great.
+Sometime later, the disciples are arguing about greatness and Jesus shuts them down with the line about the least being the greatest.
 It’s a message about humility and service that’s harder to practice than you might originally think.
 But that’s one of the things the yoga helps with…

 One of the disciples, John, comes across someone casting out demons in the name of Jesus and then comes and tells Jesus.
 He seems to expect that Jesus will want to put a stop to it, instead Jesus responds as if the more the merrier, so long as they are following Him.
 Then there’s a story about a village that rejects Jesus when they find out He is going to Jerusalem.
 It makes sense, in the context of the town being in Samaria and the Samaritans being generally apart from the Jews at this point.
 They aren’t just apart in that way that they were always countries.
 From what I recall about the formation of Samaria, this is a people split off from Judea after being one people for a long time.
 They don’t want anything to do with someone going there.
 It still sounds bad but we see examples of this sort of thing in the US too.
 We’re all one country but people from different states and who know you are moving to another state can get surprisingly confrontational about it.